thisiskret/GSTFO/README.md

 # FAQ (Read this)

 # 1. Why?
 * Compared to Payday 2, Payday 3 has a very, very small and tight-knit active playerbase.
 If the game has just 2000 active players, it only takes 200 griefers to ruin every 2nd to 3rd heist. (do the math!)
 We've endured an entire year of griefers with little to no way of fighting back or preventing them joining our games.
-This mod is the first step before player kicking is added.
+The database now serves as secondary protection against griefers, preventing them from even encountering you.
 * This mod would also benefit not just the lobby leaders, but the one or two other heisters that could be present in your game, who would otherwise have to also suffer at the hands of a griefer.
 This mod benefits more heisters the more it's used.
 * **TL:DR: PD3 suffers more from griefing than PD2.**

 # 3. Are all Griefers permanently on the database?